 You walk through this entire process, tell it how you want to index, how you want things to work.
 I don't want any of this stuff.
 Thank you very much.
 Then, that's it.

 Yoast has been configured, and it's on the website.
-We can go ahead and open this in a new tab.
+We can open this in a new tab.
 Now you're going to want to run this in the rich results test, which is different than the structured data markup tool.
 This is where Google is moving to now.
-You want to go ahead and put the website that you're testing in here or whatever website you just installed Yoast on for your organizational Schema.
+You want to put the website that you're testing in here or whatever website you just installed Yoast on for your organizational Schema.
 It's going to analyze it for a couple seconds, maybe a minute, depending on how large your site is and how many files it's got to go through.
 It's going to tell you if you're eligible for a rich feature in the search results.
 It's almost finished up here, and here you go.

 It's pulling the site link search box, which will say okay, here's the website, here's the brand, here's the description.
 Here's the organizational Schema.
 There's the same as test that we just put in.
 It's got the image object which would have been our logo as well.
 Everything's looking the way that it should.
 It's also got some search action, stuff that is going to put in there.
 Like we have search on our site, the ability to pool that into the search results as well.
 That's what Yoast did for us.
-It went ahead and just implemented this straight into the page itself, and now we're good to go.
+It just implemented this straight into the page itself, and now we're good to go.

 Now, this is only covering a very basic level of structured data.
 It's only looking at organization.
 It's looking at our websites.
 We have articles and authors.
 It's not going to do things like FAQ, how to's, Q&A's, reviews.
 Those things are not something that you're going to find out of the box with the Yoast plugin.
 In order to do that, we're going to have to leverage another plugin.
 In this case, I would uninstall Yoast and move to the next plugin we're going to talk about which is SEOPress.
 Now with this plugin, you're going to need to upgrade to the pro option in order to really reap the full benefits of Schema markup and structured data.